mrwilson/java-dirty/README.md

 ### Supported Fields

 java-dirty will only persist primitive fields on objects.
-All primitive types except booleans are currently supported.
+All primitive types are currently supported.

 ### Performance